cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 pile up and become a distraction.

-Jumpstart Pro ships with configuration for Dependabot so you'll start seeing these pull requests start coming in shortly after pushing to github.
+Jumpstart Pro ships with configuration for Dependabot so you'll start seeing these pull requests start coming in shortly after pushing to GitHub.

 The current Jumpstart Pro default for how often Dependabot checks for updates is weekly.
-If this is a little optomistic for your taste, you can change the `interval` value to `"monthly"` to only check for updates once per month.
+If this is a little optimistic for your taste, you can change the `interval` value to `"monthly"` to only check for updates once per month.

 If you want to go the opposite direction, you can also configure Dependabot to